bushome/curseforgeprojectupdatemonitor/README.md

-**Runtime** installed — specifically the console app runtime, not the SDK and not the ASP.NET Core Runtime (that one's for web apps): https://dotnet.microsoft.com/en-us/download/dotnet/10.0/runtime Install it once on each server before running the exe there.
+**Runtime** installed — specifically the console app runtime, not the SDK and not the ASP.NET Core Runtime (that one's for web apps): https://dotnet.microsoft.com/en-us/download/dotnet/10.0/runtime Install it once on each host before running the exe there.

 ```
 dotnet publish -c Release -r win-x64 --self-contained false -p:PublishSingleFile=true